 - Firstly, turn on the display mode that features the exposure meter in the screen.
 Just click on the DISP button to alter the displays.

-- Hold the exposure Compensation button and rotate it as per preferences.
-Moving it towards the right will offer a bright shade where the left side will ensure a dark video.
+- Hold the Exposure Compensation button and rotate it as per your preferences.
+Moving it toward the right will offer a bright shade whereas the left side will ensure a dark video.

 Step 11: Press The Button & Record